sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Component Discovery:

-: The function by which a SACM component (e.g. by role, capabilities, or data provided/consumed) can be discovered.
+: The task of brokering appropriate SACM components according to their capabilities or roles on reques.

+: Input: Query

+: Output: a list of SACM components including metadata

 SACM Domain: